Special Dietary Needs and Related Forms

 - has special dietary needs due to food allergies or a disabling condition(s),

-- plans on participating in the school lunch program, and
+- plans on participating in the school breakfast/lunch program and

 - requires dietary substitutions,

 There are USDA regulations for making food substitutions in the school meals program which require a physician's specific diet prescription and signature.